Send the link below via email or IMCopy

-Why is it beneficial for Warner Bros. to control these processes?
+Why is it beneficial for companies to control these processes?

 Warner Bros.
 Pictures produces and distributes a wide-ranging slate of some 18-22 films each year, employing a business paradigm that mitigates risk while maximizing productivity and profit.
 Warner Bros.
 Pictures either fully finances or co-finances the films it produces and maintains worldwide distribution rights.

 2013 was the most successful theatrical year in company history; Warner Bros.
 Pictures grossed $5.038 billion in global box office sales.

 By comparison the Imax version of the frame is about 10 times larger with 10 times the resolution.
 Greater detail makes it in the shot, like the smoke and fog, and also more vivid-looking extras.
 To allow for as much screen space as possible, Imax runs its film through the cameras and projectors sideways, with the sprocket holes — 15 per frame — at the top and bottom instead of the sides.
 And the audio track doesn’t appear on the film print, but on a separate program that is synced to the projector.
 All this makes for more surface area on the frame to create a denser, sharper image.

 Filming the Dark Knight Rises

 The viral campaign surrounding the “Dark Knight Rises” was presented as a Gotham City police investigation.
 "Leaked" police documents were found on the film's official website TheDarkKnightRises.com.
 An arrest warrant and wanted poster for ‘The Batman’ had been issued along with a ‘police report’ warning Gotham police officers about preparing in case Batman tries to return during ‘Harvey Dent Day.’
 The report notes that any graffiti supporting Batman’s return should be photographed and emailed to firstname.lastname@example.org or tweeted using the hashtag #tdkr07202012.